About the paths

 Sarah Paul

-We also have a larger working group that includes a number of path advocates from the community.
+We also participate in a larger working group that includes a number of path advocates from the community.
 We’d love to hear from you if you have questions or concerns or simply want to work with us to make Kensington a better place to live.

 Subscribe now to get on our mailing list.